lWoHvYe/unicorn/document/springboot/SpringBoot-3.2.md

 - Spring WebFlux’s support for block execution is auto-configured to use the applicationTaskExecutor bean when it is an AsyncTaskExecutor.
 The applicationTaskExecutor is an AsyncTaskExecutor both by default and when virtual threads are enabled.

+#### Keeping the JVM Alive

+- There’s a new property called spring.main.keep-alive.
+When set to true, the JVM is kept alive, even if all other threads are virtual (or daemon) threads.

 #### Link